Santosh3672/Packaging-Fundamentals-of-Design---Testing/README.md

     6. **End Application Requirements**:
 Automotive, aerospace, and medical devices may demand high-reliability packages with long lifespans, while consumer electronics may favor compact, cost-optimized options.

-Visual representation of the integration of Chip, Package and board

 Image here

+Fig: Visual representation of the integration of Chip, Package and board

 Carrier: Substrate at packaging level

 Die-to-carrier interconnect: Die attach

 ### Overview of different types of Packaging technologies
-Image here

 **1. Through-Hole Mounting (THM)**